-The United States has passed a coronavirus economic stimulus plan to help offset the economic hardship felt by many during the current outbreak known as the economic impact payment.
+The United States has passed two coronavirus economic stimulus plans to help offset the economic hardship felt by many during the current outbreak known as the economic impact payment, and a third is all but a guarantee at this point.
 But do US citizens living abroad get the Covid-19 stimulus check?
-The answer is yes, read on to find out more about how to claim your 2020 economic stimulus payment if you live overseas.
+The answer is yes, read on to find out more about how to claim your economic stimulus payments aka economic imapct payments if you live overseas. (*updated for the soon to come 3rd stimulus payment)

 *Disclosure: This post contains affiliate links.
 I am a participant in the Amazon Associates Program as well as other affiliate programs and may earn a commission on qualifying purchases made after clicking links from this site.
 There is never any additional cost to you.
 For more information, please consult my Disclosure Policy.

-I will do my best to keep this as up to date as possible as more details come out about how expats can get the Covid-19 economic stimulus.
+I will do my best to keep this as up to date as possible as more details come out about how expats can get any further Covid-19 economic stimulus payments.
 Also, please note that I am not an accountant or finance professional and nothing below should be considered financial advice.

 Economic Stimulus for Americans Living Overseas